IBM/universal-connectors/filter-plugin/logstash-filter-yugabyte-guardium/README.md

 ### Limitations
 * When the universal collector starts to collect data, it may show two S-TAP statuses in the pattern "postgres_<server-host-name>" and "cassandra_<server-host-name>" based on what type of logs it is collecting.
-* The ClientHostName is not available in the YugabyteDB logs.
+* The ClientHostName is not available in the YugabyteDB audit logs.

 ### Before you begin